openeuler-mirror/isula-build/doc/manual_en.md

 The following flags are supported:

-- -H, –human-readable: Boolean.
+- -H, --human-readable: Boolean.
 The memory information is printed in the common memory format.
 The value is 1000 power.
 - -V, --verbose: Boolean.
 The memory usage is displayed during system running.

 Example: